rebeccaestes/react-tutorial/tutorial.md

 };
 ```

-This object consists of two arrays, each of which contain two objects, each of which have three key-property pairs.
+This object consists of one array of two objects, each of which have three key-property pairs.

 These next two lines have two more built-in methods that come with React and ReactDOM, respectively.
 Notice where variables are being repeated.